iron-io/lambda/test-suite/README.md

 Timeout - the duration in seconds to wait for finishing AWS Lambda Function event processing.
 If not specified the default value of 30 is used

+### Testing a test locally

+`IRON_LAMBDA_TEST_LAMBDA_PREFIX=irontest` must be set.

+The `local-image` tool will build a docker image out of a test directory.
+For
+example:

+    go run ./tools/local-image/main.go tests/node/test-context

+Run it via:

+    docker run --rm -it irontest/lambda-test-suite-nodejs-context

 ### Adding/Updating a test

 The following environment variable must be set in addition to the ones above.